pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 property to true and its operation proceeds in a similar way to that described for the compose tool.

-The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a non-destructive snapshot mechanism which creates metdata keys for all Signal K paths.
-Additioanal metadata resource types can be purposed for different requirements (configuration, snapshotting, prototyping, multi-language support, whatever), but only one repository can be active at any given time.
+Metadata resource types can be purposed for different requirements (configuration, snapshotting, prototyping, multi-language support, whatever), but only one resource type can be active at any given time.

 ## Example: using metadata configuration files